John Wright (ice hockey): Amateur career

 Born in Toronto, Ontario, Wright was selected 4th overall in the 1966 NHL Amateur Draft by his hometown Toronto Maple Leafs after dominating local Junior B ranks.
 The following season, he joined the Toronto Marlboros of the Ontario Hockey Association, where he would play with a host of future NHL stars, including Brad Park, Brian Glennie and Gerry Meehan.
 In his rookie season, Wright helped lead the Marlboros to the Memorial Cup as Canada's top junior team, scoring 5 points in 9 games in the final tournament.
 The following season, he emerged as one of the team's top players, registering 64 points in 54 games.

 However, rather than turn professional at the conclusion of his junior career, Wright chose instead to attend the University of Toronto, where he would pursue a degree in Health and Physical Education.
 During his time with the Varsity Blues men's ice hockey team, he would establish himself as one of the top players in CIAU history.
-The team would win 4 consecutive CIAU University Cup championships during his time there, with Wright becoming the only (as of 2021) player to win the Cup tournament's Most Valuable Player award (1969, 1972).
+The team would win 4 consecutive CIAU University Cup championships during his time there, with Wright becoming the only (as of 2021) player to be a two-time winner of the national tournament's Most Valuable Player award (1969, 1972).
 He was honoured as a CIAU All-Canadian in 1969 and 1972, and captained the Blues during his final two seasons.

 Wright was also a member of the university's golf team, and in 1994 was elected to the University of Toronto Hall of Fame for his athletic achievements during his time there.